 - Establishing the legal authority for the protocol.

-- Download and print the PCBs Screening Assessment Form (Form).
+- Please click this link to submit the PCBs Screening Assessment Form through Docusign.

 - CWP staff will review Form for completeness.

 - If Form is complete, CWP staff will send a confirmation letter with an assigned PCB Identification Number (PCB ID#).

 - If Form is incomplete or contains errors, CWP staff will notify the applicant to resubmit with corrections.

 - Once you receive your confirmation letter with PCB ID#, submit a copy of the letter to the Department of Planning and Development to file with your Demo Permit Application.

 If you have any questions, please contact CWP staff at [email protected] or (408) 918-4609.

 PCBs Screening Protocol

 Starting July 1, 2019, all applicants proposing to demolish a building must complete a PCBs Screening Assessment Form.
 The form will help you determine: